Favour219/Favour-Cybersecurity-Portfolio/windows-security/event-viewer-basics.md

 The activity appears legitimate because SYSTEM is a trusted Windows account and service logons are common during normal operating system operations.

+## Observation

+When logged in as the standard user account (labuser), Event Viewer was unable to access the Windows Security log.

+Error:
+"Access is denied (5)"

+Analysis:
+Access to Security logs requires elevated privileges.
+Standard user accounts have restricted access to sensitive security information.

+Security Relevance:
+Limiting Security log access helps protect audit information from unauthorized users.

 #### Conclusion

 No suspicious activity was identified.
 The event appears to be normal Windows service activity.